Chiron

 Leading a team requires constant alignment

-Coordinating between UX designers, developers, and researchers taught me the importance of clear communication and shared goals.
-Every sprint needed intentional prioritization.
+Coordinating between designers, developers, and researchers taught me the importance of clear communication.

-Chiron represents more than just a product—it's a vision for how technology can make essential life skills more accessible and effective to learn.
+Chiron represents a vision for how technology can make essential life skills more accessible.
 By meeting students where they are, reducing cognitive load, and building confidence through personalized feedback, we can create safer roads for everyone.